"ill Bill Korean Style"

 Setting the answers aside, LADY VENGEANCE regrettably fails in many more ways than it succeeds.
 Its over-the-top excessive use of gory violence, sordid and often depraved sex, and general all-around human debauchery goes a long way to negate all the positive elements initially brought to the plot.
 All the performances, including that of the fragile, and yet hard as steel, Geum-ja, the amoral, despicable killer Mr Baek, and Jenny as the loveable daughter brought up by Australian step-parents, are thoroughly professional, but not much more than that.
 Most objectionable of all, however, is the way religious elements are depicted by the director.
 The Preacher is the only character with any sort of religious faith in the movie, and he is portrayed as a feeble minded hypocrite, who, when spurned by Geum-ja, in a veiled allegory to the apostle Judas, betrays the object of his love for a meager sum of money.
 Moreover, director Park either completely ignores, or is ignorant, of God’s admonition to man on the subject of vengeance which clearly states in Romans 12:19 of the Holy Bible, “Avenge not yourselves, beloved, but give place unto the wrath of God, for it is written, vengeance belongs to me, I will recompense, says the Lord.”

+In LADY VENGEANCE, a South Korean crime thriller, a young woman spends 13 years in prison for a crime she did not commit, the murder of a child.
+In prison, Geum-ja emerges as both a protector of her weaker inmates and a cold-blooded executioner.
+Upon her release, she embarks on a mission driven to achieve spiritual regeneration and revenge against the real killer.
+Throughout the movie, the beautiful anti-heroine is torn between her desire for a fresh start and exacting revenge on the man who ruined her life and separated her from her beloved daughter.
 The performances in LADY VENGEANCE are standard, and some of the photography resembles beautiful photography that looks more like stills from an art show than scenes from a movie.
 Regrettably, this South Korean import negates the attempt to seriously deal with the concept of vengeance by succumbing to the lure of sensationalism through gory violence, graphic sex, aberrant behavior, and sadism.
 The movie also widely misses the mark by ridiculing the only character representing the Christian faith, while ignoring or simply being ignorant of, the Judeo-Christian worldview, which states that vengeance belongs to the Lord alone.